xtaran/unburden-home-dir/docs/see-also.md

 If there's too much I/O and CPU usage during `apt-get update` due to downloading and merging a lots of diffs, you may want to set `Acquire::PDiffs` to `false` to always download the whole package list instead of just diffs.
-Of couse this only makes sense if you have a decent network connection.
+Of course this only makes sense if you have a decent network connection.

 #### I/O during upgrading packages

 dpkg cares about a consistent state of files when unpacking packages, so it instructs the kernel to sync stuff to disk quite often, too.
-It hough has an option named `--force-unsafe-io` to turn this safety off.
+It though has an option named `--force-unsafe-io` to turn this safety off.

 From dpkg's man-page about `--force-unsafe-io`: